panifie/PingPong.jl/docs/src/engine/backtesting.md

 ## Market Orders

-Despite the fact that ccxt allows setting `timeInForce` also for market orders, because in general exchanges allow to do so, there isn't definitive information about how a market order is handled in these cases, remember that we deal with crypto so some context like open and close times days is lost.
-We can guess that it only matters when the orderbook doesn't have enough liquidity, otherwise they are always _immediate_ and _fully filled_ orders.
-For this reason we always consider market orders as FOK orders, and they will always have `timeInForce` set to FOK when executed live (through ccxt) to match the backtester.
+Although the ccxt library allows setting `timeInForce` for market orders because exchanges generally permit it, there isn't definitive information about how a market order is handled in these cases.
+Given that we are dealing with cryptocurrencies, some contexts like open and close times days are lost.
+It's plausible that `timeInForce` only matters when the order book doesn't have enough liquidity; otherwise, market orders are always _immediate_ and _fully filled_ orders.
+For this reason, we always consider market orders as FOK orders, and they will always have `timeInForce` set to FOK when executed live (through ccxt) to match the backtester.

 !!! warning "Market orders can be surprising"
     Market orders _always_ go through in the backtest.
-If the candle has no volume the order incurs in _heavy_ slippage, and the execution price of the trades _can_ exceed the candle high/low price.
+If the candle has no volume, the order incurs in _heavy_ slippage, and the execution price of the trades _can_ exceed the candle high/low price.

 ## Checks

-Before creating an order, some checks run to sanitize the values.
-If for example the amount is too small, the order picks the minimum amount instead.
-If there isn't enough cash after the amount adjumested, the order will fail.
-See the ccxt docs for [precision and limits](http://docs.ccxt.com/#/?id=precision-and-limits).
+Before an order is created, several checks are performed to sanitize the values.
+For instance, if the specified amount is too small, the system will automatically adjust it to the minimum allowable amount.
+However, if there isn't sufficient cash after this adjustment, the order will fail.
+For more information on precision and limits, please refer to the [ccxt documentation](http://docs.ccxt.com/#/?id=precision-and-limits).

 ## Fees

-The fees come from the `AssetInstance` `fees` property, which itself comes from parsing the ccxt data about that particular symbol.
-Every trade accounts for such fees.
+The fees are derived from the `AssetInstance` `fees` property, which is populated by parsing the ccxt data for the specific symbol.
+Every trade takes these fees into account.

 ## Slippage

-Slippage is accounted for within the trade execution.
+Slippage is factored into the trade execution process.
+Here's how it works for different types of orders:

-- For _limit_ orders there can only be positive slippage, when an order is created and the price is in your favor, the actual price of execution becomes slightly lower (for buy orders) or higher (for sell orders).
-  The slippage formula takes into account volatility (high / low) and fill ratio (amount / volume).
-The higher the volume the order takes from the candle, the lower the positive slippage will be, whereas the higher the volatility, the higher the positive slippage will be.
-Positive slippage is only added for candles that go _against_ the order side, which means that it will be only added on red candles for buys, and green candles for sells.
+- **Limit Orders**: These can only experience positive slippage.
+When an order is placed and the price moves in your favor, the actual execution price becomes slightly lower (for buy orders) or higher (for sell orders).
+The slippage formula considers volatility (high/low) and fill ratio (amount/volume).
+The more volume the order takes from the candle, the lower the positive slippage will be.
+Conversely, higher volatility leads to higher positive slippage.
+Positive slippage is only added for candles that move against the order side, meaning it will only be added on red candles for buys, and green candles for sells.

-- For _market_ orders there can only be negative slippage.
-There is a minimum slippage always added (which by default corresponds to the difference between open and close (there are other formulas, check the api ref) on top of which additional skew is added based on volume and volatility.
+- **Market Orders**: These can only experience negative slippage.
+There is always a minimum slippage added, which by default corresponds to the difference between open and close prices (other formulas are available, check the API reference).
+On top of this, additional skew is added based on volume and volatility.

+## Liquidations

+In isolated margin mode, liquidations are triggered by checking the `LIQUIDATION_BUFFER`.
+You can customize the buffer size by setting the value of the environment variable `PINGONG_LIQUIDATION_BUFFER`.
+This allows you to adjust the threshold at which liquidations are triggered.

+To obtain more accurate estimations, you can utilize the effective funding rate.
+This can be done by downloading the funding rate history using the `Fetch` module.
+By analyzing the funding rate history, you can gain insights into the funding costs associated with trading in isolated margin mode.

-## Backtesting performance
+## Backtesting Performance

-A local benchmark shows that the `:Example` strategy which:

-- uses FOK orders
-- runs over 3 assets
-- trades in spot markets
-- uses its simple logic which can you can read in the strategy code to execute orders

-Currently takes around `~8 seconds` to loop over `~1.3M * 3 (assets) ~= 3.9M candles` performing `~6000 trades` on a single x86 core.
+Local benchmarking indicates that the `:Example` strategy, which employs FOK orders, operates on three assets, trades in spot markets, and utilizes a simple logic (which can be reviewed in the strategy code) to execute orders, currently takes approximately `~8 seconds` to cycle through `~1.3M * 3 (assets) ~= 3.9M candles`, executing `~6000 trades` on a single x86 core.

-It is important to highlight that the kind of orders performed and the amount of trades executed can affect the runtime considerably (ignoring other obvious factors like additional strategy logic or number of assets).
-So beware when someone states that a backtester can run X rows in Y time without providing additional details.
-Moreover our order creation logic always checks that order inputs are within the boundsaries of exchanges [limits](https://docs.ccxt.com/#/README?id=precision-and-limits), and of course there is slippage an probability calculations too that allow the backtester to be "MC simmable".
+It's crucial to note that the type of orders executed and the number of trades performed can significantly impact the runtime, aside from other evident factors like additional strategy logic or the number of assets.
+Therefore, caution is advised when interpreting claims about a backtester's ability to process X rows in Y time without additional context.
+Furthermore, our order creation logic always ensures that order inputs adhere to the exchange's [limits](https://docs.ccxt.com/#/README?id=precision-and-limits), and we also incorporate slippage and probability calculations, enabling the backtester to be "MC simmable".

-It is inevitable that backtesting a strategy with margin will be slower since we have to account for all the calculations required like positions states and liquidation triggers.
+Backtesting a strategy with margin will inevitably be slower due to the need to account for all the necessary calculations, such as position states and liquidation triggers.